Transforming Touch® Therapy in Hopkins, MN

 • Can keep the nervous system in protective patterns of survival

-• Allowing the body to gently soften out of survival responses and into greater ease and balance
+𑁍 Supporting the body to soften out of survival response and move toward great ease and balance

 Two hands reaching towards each other above the ocean with a cloudy sky in the background.

-Transforming Touch® is rooted in neuroscience, attachment theory, and trauma-informed care.
+TEB® is rooted in neuroscience, attachment theory, and trauma informed care.
 By supporting the parasympathetic nervous system and expanding the window of tolerance, the body is given space to reorganize patterns of stress, overwhelm, and protection.

 This approach can be especially supportive for individuals impacted by: